anton-kravchenko/cypress-selectors/README.md

 ![](https://github.com/anton-kravchenko/cypress-selectors/workflows/CI/badge.svg)

-`cypress-selectors` is a library that provides bunch of convenient declarative selectors for Cypress.
+`cypress-selectors` is a library that provides a bunch of convenient declarative selectors for Cypress.

 It helps to organize and re-use selectors and turns this: